 What is COPD?

 COPD stands for Chronic Obstructive Pulmonary Disease.
-As the term ‘chronic’ suggests, this is a long-term or recurring condition that makes it difficult for the sufferer to empty air from their lungs due to the narrowing of the airways.
+As the term ‘chronic’ suggests, this is a long-term condition that makes it difficult for the sufferer to empty air from their lungs due to the narrowing of the airways.
 COPD is the second most common lung disease in the UK, affecting around 2% of the population.

-For more information on COPD you can visit the British Lung Foundation website.
+For more information on COPD, you can visit the British Lung Foundation website.

 What is it like to live with COPD?

-COPD can be a very restrictive disease, symptoms vary between patients but the most common issue is difficulty to breathe, or shortness of breath.
+COPD can be a very restrictive disease, symptoms vary between patients but the most common issue is difficulty breathing or shortness of breath.
 Some sufferers have likened this to trying to breathe through a straw that has been scrunched up.
 Breathing can be very labouring, and this can make the sufferer feel exhausted.

 Other symptoms of the condition include a mucusy cough, wheezing and chest pain.
 This can make every day tasks like eating or exercising very difficult, and makes it tricky to plan ahead as a worsening of symptoms can mean that sufferers simply need to rest and recuperate.
 This means it is not always easy to live a ‘normal’ life, which can cause emotional effects as well as physical.

 What can COPD sufferers do to live well?